Azure-Samples/ms-identity-python-desktop/1-Call-MsGraph-WithUsernamePassword/README.md

 description: "Python app using MSAL Python to get an access token and call Microsoft Graph."
 ---

 # A simple Python application calling Microsoft Graph with a token acquired by a username and password

 ## About this sample

 ### Overview

 This sample application shows how to use the [Microsoft identity platform endpoint](http://aka.ms/aadv2) to access the data of Microsoft customers.

-The app is a Python Console application.
-It displays the organizational user's profile information.
-The user is hardcoding a username and password into the configuration to accomodate legacy processes.
+The app is a Python Desktop Console application.
+It displays the users in the organizational tenant.
+The user is hardcoding a username and password into the configuration to accommodate legacy processes.

 ## Scenario

 The console application:

-- gets a token from microsoft identity platform with a username and password
+- gets a token from Microsoft identity platform with a username and password
-- calls the Microsoft Graph /me endpoint to get a profile
+- calls the Microsoft Graph /users endpoint to get a list of users in the tenant

->>>The username password flow samples are provided to satisfy specific niche, legacy purposes.
-This flow is not recommended for use.
+> The username password flow samples are provided to satisfy specific niche, legacy purposes.
+This flow is **not recommended** for use.
 This flow is banned for personal accounts.

 ## How to run this sample